kqr/qweyboard/README.md

 * `[ ]` Switch makefile to build script that considers platform?

+* `[ ]` Figure out how to make the timeout a part of the qweyboard rather than the surrounding scaffolding main

 * `[ ]` "escape shortcut" to release any grabs and stop producing output. press again to re-enable the qweyboard (does this require refactoring? probably)